Joshausage01/Crisostomo_GameProject/README.md

 [Gameplay.cs]
   -It is where all the flow of the game is constructed -MainGameplay method
-     -(Player turn)
+     -For-loop is for the cycle of the initializations of enemies -Nest loops and if-else for the whole run of the game -(Player turn)
         -choose actions
         -execute actions